jtsoya539/risk/source/database/types/y_cadenas.typ

-CREATE OR REPLACE TYPE y_cadenas_caracteres IS TABLE OF VARCHAR2(32767) /**
+CREATE OR REPLACE TYPE y_cadenas IS TABLE OF VARCHAR2(32767) /**
 Lista de cadenas de caracteres.